jetstack/tarmak/docs/introduction.rst

 Environment has to be associated with exactly one Provider.

 Currently, the only supported Provider is **Amazon**.
-An Amazon Provider object references credentials to make use of an AWS account to privision resources.
+An Amazon Provider object references credentials to make use of an AWS account to provision resources.

 .. _environments_resource: